 Self-quarantining and new government measures have now meant that many individuals and families across Nottinghamshire now need to look at alternative ways of getting physical exercise.

-The University of Nottingham Sports Team have created the ‘Health and Wellbeing at home hub’ containing lots of free home exercise routines.
+The University of Nottingham Sports Team has created the 'Health and Wellbeing at home hub' containing lots of free home exercise routines.

 If you're able to, it's important to keep moving while at home.
 Age UK has a collection of beneficial activities for older people as staying active can improve both mental and physical health.

 To find exercise classes and services near you, visit the AskLiON directory.